【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 Transfer type welfare vehicle

-Welfare vehicles classified as "care vehicles" can be further subdivided into two types.
-The first is the "transfer type," where users move from a wheelchair to a seat.
-The passenger seat rotates, slides out, and lifts up to facilitate easy boarding and alighting for wheelchair users.
+Welfare vehicles classified as "care vehicles" can be further divided into two types.
+The first is the "transfer type," where the user moves from a wheelchair to a seat.
+The passenger seat rotates and slides out and lifts up to facilitate easy boarding and alighting for wheelchair users.

-This time, we introduce recommended welfare vehicles of the "entry type" that allow boarding with a wheelchair, categorized by vehicle model!
+This time, we will introduce recommended welfare vehicles of the "drive-in type" by model!

-2. [Standard Cars] 7 Recommended Welfare Vehicles for Boarding with a Wheelchair
+2. [Standard Cars] 7 Recommended Welfare Vehicles for Wheelchair Access

 2-1.
 Toyota Sienta